Lassen County, California

 - 2018: Lassen County celebrates its 150th anniversary and continues to be a scenic area for outdoor enthusiasts.

-This timeline provides a condensed summary of the historical journey of Lassen County, California.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Lassen County, California.